Whipping Cream Pound Cake

 - Add the Vanilla Extract to the cup of whipping cream.

-- Alternate between Flour and Cream: Add the flour mixture alternately with the whipping cream to the butter, sugar, egg mixture.
+- Alternate between Flour and Cream: With the mixer on low speed, add the flour mixture alternately with the whipping cream to the butter, sugar, egg mixture.
 Begin and end with the dry ingredients.
 I add the dry 3 times and whipping cream twice.
+Mix just until incorporated.

 - Bake at 325 Degrees F for 1 hour or until a toothpick comes out clean.
 Baking times can vary.
 This makes approximately 8 cups of batter.